CSS Border Images

 Note: For

-to work, the element also needs the border
+border-image to work, the element also needs the border property set!

 Here, the middle sections of the image are repeated to create the border: